Mitchell-Nuckols/texcord/README.md

 `texcord`

-Messages are prefixed with "TEX: " followed by basic TeX formatting.
+Messages are prefixed with `TEX:` followed by basic TeX formatting.
+You can also surround your text with `\```\` in the beginning and end for easy multiline text.